CFC-Servers/cfc_cl_http_whitelist/README.md

 # cfc_cl_http_whitelist
+Attempts to block any http request on clients that are not in the defined whitelist

 ## Configuring
 You can create a file in `lua/cfc_http_restrictions/configs` to add your own default domains to your server.